Ficiao/Filip_Matanovic_Portfolio/docs/en.md

   <div class="card" markdown="1">
 ## [Rad na projektu Digiphy](https://www.fer.unizg.hr/digiphy)
-* Rad kao istraživač na europskom projektu Digophy
+* Working as a researcher on the EU project Digiphy
-* Rad kao glavni programer razvoja prototipova za provođenje korisničkih studija
+* Work as the main developer of prototypes for conducting user studies
-* Fokus na umrežena AR i VR iskustva u digitalnom blizancu (AR korisnik u stvarnom prostoru, VR korisnik u digitalnoj replici istog prostora, njihova kolociranost i interakcija)
+* Focus on networked AR and VR experiences in a digital twin (AR user in a real space, VR user in a digital replica of the same space, their colocation and interaction)
-* U sklopu projekta objavljena dva znanstvena rada:
+* Two scientific papers published as part of the project:
     - L. Brzica, F. Matanović, S. Vlahović, N. Pavlin Bernardić, L. Skorin-Kapov, "Analysis of User Experience and Task Performance in a Multi-User Cross-Reality Virtual Object Manipulation Task," Proceedings of the 17th International Workshop on IMmersive Mixed and Virtual Environment Systems (MMVE '25), Stellenbosch, South Africa, April 2025.
 DOI: 10.1145/3712677.3720461
     - M. Paladin, L. Brzica, F. Matanovic, D. Kljajic, L. Skorin-Kapov, "QoE and Task Performance Assessment of Mobile Robot Teleoperation via a VR-based Interface," to appear in Proceedings of the 17th International Conference on Quality of Multimedia Experience, October 2025.
-* (Video projekta trenutno nedostupan jer je projekt ongoing)
+* (Video of the project is currently unavailable because the project is ongoing)
 </div>

   <div class="card" markdown="1">